Aesop's Fables: Asia and America

 The first translations of Aesop's Fables into the Chinese languages were made at the start of the 17th century, the first substantial collection being of 38 conveyed orally by a Jesuit missionary named Nicolas Trigault and written down by a Chinese academic named Zhang Geng (Chinese: 張賡; pinyin: Zhāng Gēng) in 1625.
 This was followed two centuries later by Yishi Yuyan 《意拾喻言》 (Esop's Fables: written in Chinese by the Learned Mun Mooy Seen-Shang, and compiled in their present form with a free and a literal translation) in 1840 by Robert Thom and apparently based on the version by Roger L'Estrange.
 This work was initially very popular until someone realised the fables were anti-authoritarian and the book was banned for a while.
-A little later, however, in the foreign concession in Shanghai, A.B.
-Cabaniss brought out a transliterated translation in Shanghai dialect, Yisuopu yu yan (伊娑菩喻言, 1856).
+A little later, however, in the foreign concession in Shanghai, A. B. Cabaniss brought out a transliterated translation in Shanghai dialect, Yisuopu yu yan (伊娑菩喻言, 1856).
 There have also been 20th century translations by Zhou Zuoren and others.

 Translations into the languages of South Asia began at the very start of the 19th century.
 The Oriental Fabulist (1803) contained roman script versions in Bengali, Hindi and Urdu.
 Adaptations followed in Marathi (1806) and Bengali (1816), and then complete collections in Hindi (1837), Kannada (1840), Urdu (1850), Tamil (1853) and Sindhi (1854).

 In Burma, which had its own ethical folk tradition based on the Buddhist Jataka Tales, the joint Pali and Burmese language translation of Aesop's fables was published in 1880 from Rangoon by the American Missionary Press.
 Outside the British Raj, Jagat Sundar Malla's translation into the Newar language of Nepal was published in 1915.
 Further to the west, the Afghani academic Hafiz Sahar's translation of some 250 of Aesop's Fables into Persian was first published in 1972 under the name Luqman Hakim.

+Africa

+The South African writer Sibusiso Nyembezi translated some of Aesop's fables into Zulu in a series of books he prepared for school students in the 1960s.
+However, with the aim of preserving Zulu cultural heritage, he substituted animals better known in their areas in some of these fables.